TorchSpatiotemporal/tsl/docs/source/usage/data_structures.rst

 Data Structures
 ===============

-TSL is meant to deal with discrete-time spatiotemporal data, i.e., signals that evolve over discrete points in time and space.
+:tsl:`tsl` is meant to deal with discrete-time spatiotemporal data, i.e., signals that evolve over discrete points in time and space.
 Common input examples are data coming from sensor networks.
 In principle, data of this kind can be represented by 3-dimensional tensors, with: